 The arrangement conference is your family’s opportunity to meet

-with a licensed funeral director (or funeral arranger) and discuss your service options.
-Your
+with a licensed funeral director (or funeral arranger) and discuss how you wish

 family’s funeral director will take the time to answer your questions, learn

-more about your life and share the choices available for memorialization.
+more about your loved one’s life and share the choices available for memorialization.

 Whether your family decides to plan a traditional funeral